-INDEPENDENT AUDITORS' REPORT

-We have audited the financial statements of China New Energy Limited for the year ended 31 December 2015, which comprise the consolidated and Group statement of comprehensive income, the consolidated and Group statement of financial position, the consolidated and Group statement of cash flows, the consolidated and Group statement of changes in equity, and related notes.
+INDEPENDENT AUDITORS' REPORT TO THE SHAREHOLDERS OF CHINA NEW ENERGY LIMITED statement of financial position, the consolidated and Group statement of cash flows, the consolidated and Group statement of changes in equity, and related notes.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards as adopted by the European Union (together, "IFRSs").